aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/get-all/_index.md

 weight: 40
 ---

-This REST API allows you to get all paragraphs that are contained in a document or in a section.
+This REST API retrieves a collection `Paragraph` items from a document.

 ## REST API